 I absolutely love cream cheese.
-Each month I order it in bulk from our coop because we use it for so many things, everything from a simple fruit dip to my Queso for our Chicken and Queso dish.
+Each month I order it in bulk from our co-op because we use it for so many things, everything from a simple fruit dip to my Queso for our Chicken and Queso dish.
 Cream cheese is almost always present at our house!

-But for the last several months, my cream cheese hasn’t come in with my coop order.
-It’s been out of stock and I’ve been stuck trying to make my favorite meals and baked goods without that all important ingredient.
+But, for the last several months, my cream cheese hasn’t come in with my co-op order.
+It’s been out of stock and I’ve been stuck trying to make my favorite meals and baked goods without that all-important ingredient.

-Take a piece of cheesecloth and secure it over a jar or bowl, making a little “strainer basket” from it.
-Keep it in place with a rubber band or some string.
+First, take a piece of cheesecloth and secure it over a jar or bowl, making a little “strainer basket” from it.
+Use a rubber band or some string to keep it in place.
 Take a large scoop of Greek Yogurt and place it carefully on the cheesecloth so it can drain.

-You can mix the Greek Yogurt with a bit of maple syrup before you strain it for a little bit sweeter version (depending on what you plan on using the end product for).
+You can mix the Greek Yogurt with a bit of maple syrup before you strain it for a slightly sweeter version or add in a few herbs for a savory version, depending on what you plan on using the end product for.

-Yogurt Cheese is a good alternative for cream cheese in its raw form (for spreading on bagels, breads, ect), I’m not sure that I would use this to bake with.
+Homemade Yogurt Cheese is a good alternative for cream cheese in its raw form for spreading on bagels, bread, etc. however, I’m not sure that I would use this to bake with.

-I haven’t tried it yet but I’m also hoping to make a dairy-free version of this "Yogurt Cheese" for our dairy-free Farmer Boy.
+I haven’t tried it yet but I’m also hoping to make a dairy-free version of Homemade Yogurt Cheese for our dairy-free Farmer Boy.
 For this I’m going to use the full fat canned Coconut Milk, scoop the “fatty” part off the top of the can and use the same method as the Yogurt Cheese above for it to drain and thicken.

-The Creamed Cottage Cheese had a similar taste to cream cheese and was not tangy like the Yogurt Cheese.
+The Creamed Cottage Cheese had a similar taste to cream cheese and was not tangy like the Homemade Yogurt Cheese.
 It held up well after baking (and no, you could not tell the baked goods had cottage cheese in it) and we thought it was a good alternative cream cheese for that purpose.

 Have you ever made something as a replacement for cream cheese?
-What did you use and how did it work?
+What did you use, and how did it work?